 Three more segments - Boeing Military Aircraft, Network & Space Systems (N&SS), and Global Services & Support - are collectively organized under Boeing Defense, Space & Security (BDS).
 BDS provides design, modification, and support services for large-scale systems, including missiles, munitions, aerial refuelers, transporters, and spacecraft.
 BDS acts as a systems integrator on several programs, including NASA's International Space Station and Missile Defense Agency's Ground-based Midcourse Defense.

 Finally, fifth segment Boeing Capital Corporation (BCC) is a financing arm that generates support revenues for the company.

-Despite the slow economy and the late launching of its Dreamliner jet, Boeing's revenue levels reached historic heights in 2012, capping out at almost $81.7 billion.
-This represents a 19% increase when compared to 2011.
-Its profits, however, declined slightly, dipping by 3% over the same time period.
+Despite the slow economy and the late launching of its Dreamliner jet, Boeing's revenue levels reached historic heights in 2013, capping out at almost $87 billion.
+This represents a 6% increase when compared to 2012.
+Its profits also jumped 18% from

-The surge in revenues for 2012 was mainly due to a 36% increase in Commercial Airplanes revenues thanks to higher new airplane deliveries across all programs.
-Boeing was specifically helped by higher demand and increased revenues in the Middle East; this region's revenues soared by 88% and accounted for 13% of its overall revenues.
+The surge in revenues for 2013 was mainly due to a 8% increase in Commercial Airplanes revenues thanks to higher new airplane deliveries across all programs.
+N&SS revenues in 2013 also spiked by 8% primarily due to additional revenue from the Space Launch System program awarded in the fourth quarter of 2012 and higher revenues from its commercial satellite programs.
+Boeing was specifically helped by higher demand and increased revenues in China; this region's revenues soared by 73% and accounted for 12% of its overall revenues.